-We calculated the mass dependence of the resultant ratio of the baryon asymmetry to the entropy \(n_B/ \left(s \delta \right)\) in the conformally coupled case and in the minimally coupled case in Fig.~\ref{fig:baryon_asymmetry}.
-We can see that the produced baryon asymmetry is larger in the case of the conformally coupled case, which is due to the enhancement of the branching ratio of \(\Gamma_{\phi \to N_1}\).
+We calculated the mass dependence of the resultant baryon-to-entropy ratio normalized by $\delta$, \((n_B/s)/ \delta \), in the conformally coupled case and in the minimally coupled case in Fig.~\ref{fig:baryon_asymmetry}.
+We can see that the produced baryon asymmetry is larger in the case of the conformally coupled case, with the same mass dependence, which is due to the enhancement of the branching ratio of \(\Gamma_{\phi \to N_1}\).

-Furthermore, the mass dependence is larger in the conformally coupled case than in the minimally coupled case because the decay into the Higgs field is suppressed and the branching ratio into the Majorana fermion becomes larger.